| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 effect being analogous to a very heavy person and a very light person on

+a see-saw with a moveable focus.
 The Doppler shift is a method used in almost every

 area of Astronomy, from mapping out the rotation of our galaxy to study